tysonlt/AxeFxControl/README.md

 		// Defaults to 50.
 If you are running short on ram, lower this to
-		// truncate the number of effects that will be read from the Axe. byte getMaxEffects();
+		// truncate the number of effects that will be read from the Axe.
+		// If raising over 50, you will have to change the value of the
+		// MAX_EFFECTS constant.
+		byte getMaxEffects();
 		void setMaxEffects(byte max);